 Individuals who have been diagnosed with bipolar disorder do better with their recovery when they have the support of family and friends.
 By staying involved in your loved ones treatment process you can help them to recover faster, experience fewer episodes, and have milder symptoms.

-Why Consider Treatment at Valley Behavioral Health in Fort Smith, Arkansas
+Why Consider Treatment for Bipolar Disorder at Valley Behavioral Health System in Fort Smith, Arkansas

 There is no cure for bipolar disorder; managing the symptoms is a lifelong process.
 Ignoring the problem and not seeking proper rehab will only make the situation worse.
 Living with untreated bipolar disorder will begin to cause problems in your everyday life.
 You may have difficulties maintaining a job or be unable to keep close interpersonal relationships.
 Additionally, your overall physical health may begin to decline.
 Since bipolar disorder is a chronic, relapsing illness it is important to receive – and continue – treatment even if a manic episode makes you believe you are better.